 Fr.
-Greg Boyle, S.J. is the founder and of Homeboy Industries, the largest gang intervention, rehabilitation and re-entry program in the United States.
+Greg Boyle, S.J. is the founder of Homeboy Industries, the largest gang intervention, rehabilitation, and re-entry program in the United States.
 Father Boyle is the author of the New York Times-bestseller Tattoos on the Heart: The Power of Boundless Compassion and of Barking to the Choir: The Power of Radical Kinship.

 P. Greg Boyle.
 S.J. es fundador de las Industrias Homeboy en Los Ángeles, California.
 Homeboy se ha convertido en la mayor iniciativa en intervención, rehabilitación y programa de reinserción de pandilleros del mundo, empleando y entrenando a convictos en un amplio espectro de emprendimientos sociales, además de brindar ayuda a miles de hombres y mujeres que cada año atraviesan sus puertas en busca de una vida mejor.
 Asimismo, es autor del éxito en ventas del New York Times, Tatuajes en el corazón: El poder de la compasión sin límites y Amor incondicional: El poder de la hermandad.